1.1 KEY TERMS AND CONCEPTS.

-Defense and protection
+- Defense and protection of the body

-Antigens and antibodies are made of made of protein.
+- Antigens and antibodies are made of made of protein.
 Antibodies help the body destroy diseases causing micro organisms.

-Sources of energy in times of starvation, proteins can be broken down to release energy.
+- Sources of energy in times of starvation, proteins can be broken down to release energy.

-Many body organisms and tissues are made of protein.
+- Many body organisms and tissues are made of protein.
 These structures include muscles fibre, hooves, nail hair, feather among other.